FFTrees

 data

-must contain the binary criterion variable specified in formula
+must contain the binary criterion variable specified informula

 A data frame.
 An optional dataset used for model testing (prediction) with the same structure as data.

 A character string.
 The algorithm used to create FFTs.
-Can be 'ifan'
+Can be

 numeric.
-What percentage of the data to use for training when data.test
+What percentage of the data to use for training when

 is not specified?
+For example,train.p = .50

-will randomly split data
+will randomly splitdata

 into a 50% training set and a 50% test set.
+Default:train.p = 1

-(i.e., using all data for training).
+(i.e., using all data for training).- goal

 A character string indicating the statistic to maximize when selecting trees: